 9 Tips to Ease the Sting of Back-to-School Budgeting

-Back-to-school season comes around the same time every year, but like the holidays, it has a tendency to sneak up on parents — and their bank accounts.
+Back-to-school season comes around every year, but like the holidays, it has a tendency to sneak up on parents — and their bank accounts.
 With inflation and up-and-down gas prices, back-to-school is shaping up to be an even bigger budget challenge this year.

-According to Fortune Magazine, parents anticipate spending a whopping $661 on supplies, per child.
-The National Retail Federation estimates an even higher record average of $864 for back-to-school shopping for children in elementary, middle or high school and about $1,199 shopping for college-aged kids.
+The National Retail Federation estimated last year that parents would spend a record average of $864 for back-to-school shopping for children in elementary, middle or high school and about $1,199 shopping for college-aged kids.
 That’s a lot of money for pencils and glue (and MacBooks).

 9 Tips to Keep Your Back-to-School Budget on Track